Barbican Centre: Performance halls and facilities

 The second-floor library is one of the five City of London libraries.
-It is one of the largest public libraries in London and has a separate arts library, a large music library and a children's library which regularly conducts free events.
-The Barbican Library houses the 'London Collection' of historical books and resources, some of which date back 300 years, all being available on loan.
+It is one of the largest public libraries in London and has a separate arts library, a large music library and a children's library that regularly conducts free events.
+The Barbican Library houses the 'London Collection' of historical books and resources, some of which date back to the 18th century, all being available on loan.
 The library presents regular literary events and has an art exhibition space for hire.
 The music library has two free practice pianos for public use.

 History and design

-The Barbican Centre had a long development period, only opening some years after the surrounding Barbican Estate housing complex had been finished.
+The Barbican Centre had a long development period, only opening some years after the surrounding Barbican Estate housing complex had been completed.
 It is situated in an area which was badly bombed during World War II.

 The Barbican Centre, designed by Peter Chamberlin, Geoffry Powell and Christoph Bon of Chamberlin, Powell and Bon in the Brutalist style, has a complex multi-level layout with numerous entrances.
 Lines painted on the ground help would-be audience members avoid getting lost on the walkways of the Barbican Estate, within which the centre is located, on the way to it.
 The Barbican Centre's design – a concrete ziggurat – has always been controversial and divides opinion.
 It was voted "London's ugliest building" in a Grey London poll in September 2003.

 In September 2001, arts minister Tessa Blackstone announced that the Barbican Centre complex was to be a Grade II listed building.
 It has been designated a site of special architectural interest for its scale, its cohesion and the ambition of the project.
 The centre was designed by architectural practice Chamberlin, Powell and Bon, who were also responsible for the upscale residential area surrounding the centre (the Barbican Estate), as well as the nearby Golden Lane Estate.
 Project architect John Honer later worked on the British Library at St Pancras – a red brick ziggurat.

 In the mid-1990s, a cosmetic improvement scheme by Theo Crosby, of the Pentagram design studio, added statues and decorative features reminiscent of the Arts and Crafts movement.
 In 2005–2006, the centre underwent a more significant refurbishment, designed by architects Allford Hall Monaghan Morris and Roger Westman, which improved circulation and introduced bold signage in a style in keeping with the centre's original 1970s Brutalist architecture.
 That improvement scheme added an internal bridge linking the Silk Street foyer area with the lakeside foyer area.
 The centre's Silk Street entrance, previously dominated by an access for vehicles, was modified to give better pedestrian access.
 The scheme included removing most of the mid-1990s embellishments.